 Guests visiting from North Carolina were more than happy to take the short ride from Uzès to Nimes to attend the Roman Days extravaganza at the Arena.
-Even though the event was narrated only in French, we were able to understand the storyline.
-The anniversary of Augustus Caesar’s death was being celebrated by a reenactment of important events during his life.
+Even though the event was narrated only in French, we could understand the storyline.
+The anniversary of Augustus Caesar’s death was celebrated by a reenactment of important events during his life.

-On top of it being a beautifully sunny day in Nimes, the opportunity to step back into a time, nearly 2000 years ago, was extraordinary.
-It was particularly interesting to see the costumed actors roaming through the city before the event.
-(For more about Roman Days, click here to see the earlier posting.)
+On top of being a beautifully sunny day in Nimes, the opportunity to step back into a time nearly 2000 years ago was extraordinary.
+Seeing the costumed actors roaming the city before the event was exciting.

 Roman Days in Nimes